ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 + The **Designer**, it offers the same web experience as the manager to manage APIs and allow development on the developer's machine.
 + The apic toolkit, really the CLI for APIC.
 APIC is developed in a simple manner and accessible through REST/JSON API.
 So the Web UI, the apic CLI are just based on those REST API.
 This is also a new benefit of the V2018, where we have now a complete set of supported REST API, in order to configure initially the product (APIC Cloud), the Manager and the portal.

-From an architecture point of view and it is important to consider that for HA the notion of quorum arise, and I would advise to have a good understanding of what are the implications.
+From an architecture point of view and it is important to consider that for HA the notion of quorum arise and I would advise to have a good understanding of what are the implications.
 Finally, APIC V2018 is a complete rewrite and redesigned version based on the use of Docker and Kubernetes.
 If you do not have a Kubernetes platform available, it is possible to use OVA that are encapsulating the Kubernetes environments. apic CLI encapsulate the kubectl/docker hiding the complexity of this platform.
 I would argue that even with OVA, it will be an advantage to understand Kubernetes and Docker principle.

 >Below a sample of deployment of API Connect on premise.
 System API is a generic term to define an API implementation, for example running in WAS Liberty (JAX-RS) or an API exposed on another layer such as an ESB.